01 December 2010

 In some cases you need 2 applications if you want to get a good solid color.

-tinting the amber shellac to a clear black
+tinting some amber shellac to a clear black

-Remember too much tint will slow the drying time of the shellac and add volume, so use just a bit.
+Remember too much tint will slow the drying time of the shellac and add volume, so use just few drops.

 Apply one or two thinned coats of shellac to your surface and allow to dry thoroughly.